What is so special about Jesus?

 Confirmed by miracles and prophecies

-In the Acts of the Apostles 2,22-23 the apostle writes the following about Pentecost: “Men of Israel, hear these words: Jesus of Nazareth, identified by God among you by deeds and wonders and signs that God did through him in your midst, as you yourselves know – You nailed this man, who was put there by the decree and providence of God, to the cross by the hands of the Gentiles and killed him.”
-Peter is speaking here to the people who still knew Jesus personally.
-They saw the miracles he performed and some of them were probably even there when he raised Lazarus from the dead, fed 5000 men (not including women and children), cast out evil spirits and healed the sick and lame.
-Many people also witnessed and witnessed his resurrection.
-He wasn't just any man.
-He not only spoke, but acted on what he said.
-Despite today's modern technology, no one can replicate the miracles that Jesus performed.
-No one today can turn water into wine, raise people from the dead, and multiply food.
-While all of these things are very impressive, the fact that I find most impressive about the miracles that Jesus performed is that over 700 prophecies had to be fulfilled by the Messiah and Jesus fulfilled every one of them.
+In the Apostelgeschichte 2,22-23 The apostle writes the following about Pentecost: “Men of Israel, listen to these words: Jesus of Nazareth, attested to you by God through miracles, wonders, and signs that God performed through him among you, as you yourselves know—this man, who was handed over to you by God’s plan and foreknowledge, you crucified and killed by the hand of Gentiles.”
+Peter is speaking here to the people who knew Jesus personally.
+They saw the miracles he performed, and some of them were probably even present when he raised Lazarus from the dead, fed 5000 men (not including women and children), cast out evil spirits, and healed the sick and lame.
+Many people also witnessed his resurrection and were able to testify to it.
+He was not just any man.
+He did not only speak, but acted according to his words.
+Despite modern technology, no one can fully comprehend the miracles Jesus performed.
+No one today can turn water into wine, raise people from the dead, or multiply food.
+While all these things are very impressive, the fact I find most impressive about the miracles Jesus performed is that over 700 prophecies about the Messiah were fulfilled, and Jesus fulfilled every single one of them.
 These prophecies were made more than a thousand years before his birth.
-To really understand how special it is that Jesus fulfilled these prophecies, one has only to look at the statistical possibility of anyone fulfilling all of these prophecies.
-If we were to look at the possibility of any person fulfilling the most significant 300 prophecies about Jesus, the probability would be about 1 in 10; (A one followed by 157 zeros).
-The chances that Jesus fulfilled all the prophecies just by chance are so vanishingly small that it seems impossible.
-The only explanation of how Jesus was able to fulfill all of these prophecies is that he himself is God and so directed events.
+To truly understand how extraordinary it is that Jesus fulfilled these prophecies, one only needs to look at the statistical possibility of anyone fulfilling all of them.
+If we were to look at the possibility of any person fulfilling the 300 most significant prophecies about Jesus, the probability would be about 1 in 10 (a one followed by 157 zeros).
+The chances of Jesus fulfilling all of these prophecies by mere chance are so vanishingly small that it seems impossible.
+The only explanation for how Jesus was able to fulfill all these prophecies is that he himself is God and directed events accordingly.

 Jesus longs for an intimate relationship with us humans

-like Gandhi, Martin Luther King Jr., and Mandela had many followers, but it was impossible for an ordinary person to have a relationship with them.
-Jesus, on the other hand, invites us to a personal relationship with him.
-In John 17,20-23 he prays the following words: "I pray not only for them, but also for those who will believe in me through their word, so that they may all be one.
-As you, Father, are in me and I in you, so they must also be in us, so that the world may believe that you sent me.
-And I gave them the glory that you gave me, that they might be one as we are one, I in them and you in me, that they might be perfectly one, and that the world might know that you sent me and love them how you love me."
+Like Gandhi, Martin Luther King Jr., and Mandela, many people had followers, but for the average person, it was impossible to have a relationship with them.
+Jesus, on the other hand, invites us into a personal relationship with him.
+Johannes 17,20-23 He prays these words: “I do not pray for them alone, but also for those who will believe in me through their word, that they all may be one.
+As you, Father, are in me, and I in you, may they also be in us, so that the world may believe that you sent me.
+And I have given them the glory that you gave me, that they may be one even as we are one—I in them and you in me—that they may be brought to complete unity.
+Then the world will know that you sent me and have loved them even as you have loved me.”

 Mandela doesn't know, since I exist, neither can he.
 After all, he's only human.
 Yet each of us has access to a relationship with Jesus.
 You can share your deepest desires, joys, fears and worries with him.
 They are not a burden to him and he will not be too tired or too busy to listen to them.
 Jesus is more than any significant person who has ever lived because he was not only human but also God.